v8/v8.dev/src/features/promise-finally.md

   - ES2018
 tweet: '922459978857824261'
 ---
-[`Promise.prototype.finally`](https://tc39.es/proposal-promise-finally/) allows registering a callback to be invoked when a promise is settled (i.e. either fulfilled, or rejected).
+`Promise.prototype.finally` allows registering a callback to be invoked when a promise is _settled_ (i.e. either fulfilled or rejected).

 Imagine you want to fetch some data to show on the page.
 Oh, and you want to show a loading spinner when the request starts, and hide it when the request completes.
 When something goes wrong, you show an error message instead.